softwaresaved/2020-04-30-ramp-swc/novice/python/05-cond.md

 Conditional statements don't have to necessarily include an `else`.
 If there isn't one,
-Python simply does nothing if the test is false:
+Python simply does nothing if the test is false (you'll need to type this in - don't copy and paste this code directly, it won't work):

 ~~~ {.python}
 num = 53